 Niagara Falls Night Cruise

 Only Hornblower offers cruises to see Niagara Falls at night.
-You can either do the Niagara Falls Fireworks Cruise depending on evenings when there are fireworks scheduled.
+You can do the Niagara Falls Fireworks Cruise on evenings when there are fireworks scheduled.
 The evening cruises run from the beginning of May until the end of October.
+This is one of the most romantic things to do in Niagara Falls.

 These cruises last 40 minutes and do sell out quickly, so you will want to get your tickets in advance.
 The evening cruise is more expensive than the daytime ones because it is longer.
 In 2019, Tickets for adults cost $42.95 CAD and $27.95 CAD for kids 12 and under.
 These tickets also include the Niagara Funicular (separately it would cost $3 CAD).
 Click here to check availability and book tickets.
 I should also mention that these extended night cruises do include a cash bar, light snacks for purchase, and music.